-Note that in this case, the acct: scheme [I-D.ietf-appsawg-acct-uri] (Saint-Andre, P., “The 'acct' URI Scheme,” January 2014.) is prepended to the Identifier.
+Note that in this case, the acct: scheme [RFC7565] (Saint-Andre, P., “The 'acct' URI Scheme,” May 2015.) is prepended to the Identifier.

 The RP would make the following WebFinger request to discover the Issuer location (with line wraps within lines for display purposes only):